erdos/erdos.match/README.md

 The `[]` notation is for matching vectors and `()` is for matching lists.
 They are not interchangeable.
 The `&` sign is used for matching the remaining part of the sequence.

+Values in maps can be matched by keys.
+For example, pattern {:a ?a} matches {:a 1} object by binding 1 to a.

 ## Examples

 ### simple value matching